innobead/kubefire/README.md

 kubeifre cluster create demo --config=cluster.yaml
 ```

-### Bootstrap with selectable Kubernetes versions
+### Bootstrapping with selectable Kubernetes versions

-From v0.2.0, Kubefire supports user to create a cluster with a specific version supported by built-in bootstrappers in the below cases.

 ```console
 # Create a cluster with the latest versions w/o any specified version